Wireless DC Electric Linear Actuator Switch 1-CH 40A Receiver (Model: 0020511)

 Wireless control, easy to install.

-Suitable for DC electric linear actuator.
+Suitable for DC linear actuator.

 With wired control terminals: You can connect manual switches to control the linear actuator.

-The wireless RF signal from the transmitter can pass through walls, floors, doors or windows, but it will lose some operating range.
+The wireless RF signal from the transmitter can pass through walls, floors, doors, or windows, but it will lose some operating range.

 The receiver has reverse power protection and over current protection built in.